codeGROOVE-dev/multicache/README.md

 # multicache

-multicache is an in-memory #golang cache library.
+multicache is an absurdly fast multi-threaded multi-tiered in-memory cache library for Go -- it offers higher performance than any other option ever created for the language.

-It's been optimized over hundreds of experiments to be the highest performing cache available - both in terms of hit rates and throughput - and also features an optional multi-tier persistent cache option.
+It offers optional persistence with compression, and has been specifically optimized for Cloud Compute environments where the process is periodically restarted, such as Kubernetes or Google Cloud Run.

 ## Install